tardate/X113647Stepper/README.md

 * [X113647 Stepper Driver Board](./fritzing_parts/X113647 Stepper Driver Board.fzpz?raw=true) is a part for the board.
 * see the [fritzing_parts](./fritzing_parts/) folder for all the source files for the parts if you wish to modify, borrow or copy.

-With these parts you can draw stepper motor circuits like this canonical hookup of the X113647 and 28BYJ-48 to an Arduino Uno, with external power supply for the motor:
+With these parts you can draw stepper motor circuits like this canonical hookup of the X113647 and 28BYJ-48 to an Arduino Uno, with external power supply for the motor.
+In this case, the breadboard is just a glorified cable connector.

 ![The Build](./assets/X113647Stepper_bb.jpg?raw=true)